-Prerequisite: Completion of Math Keystone
+Prerequisite: Completion of Math Keystone and Completion of Career Planning 1

 Personal finance equips students with the necessary tools to make educated consumer decisions and plan their financial future.
 Students learn the fundamentals of financial management which are essential for making sound financial decisions.
 They learn the importance of managing their personal finances for life.
 Students will use a variety of techniques and the latest computer technology.
 This course allows students to take an active role in their financial future.
 Students will learn how to budget, save money, understand insurance as well as income taxes, invest for retirement and raise their consumer awareness to name a few concepts.